Skip to main content

 Is the debt snowball or debt avalanche better?

-The debt avalanche saves more money on interest, while the debt snowball provides quicker psychological wins.
-Research suggests the snowball method has higher completion rates because motivation matters more than optimization.
-Choose the method you'll stick with.
+The avalanche saves more on interest; the snowball gives you faster psychological wins.
+Research shows the snowball has higher completion rates because staying motivated matters more than perfect optimization.
+Pick whichever one you'll actually stick with.

 Should I include my mortgage in the debt snowball?

-Most financial advisors exclude the mortgage from the debt snowball and focus on consumer debts (credit cards, car loans, student loans, medical bills).
-Once all consumer debt is eliminated, you can optionally add extra mortgage payments as a separate goal.
+Most advisors say no—focus on consumer debts first (credit cards, car loans, student loans, medical bills).
+Once those are gone, you can tackle extra mortgage payments as a separate goal.